MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/emailvalidationbehavior.md

 # Xamarin Community Toolkit EmailValidationBehavior

 The EmailValidationBehavior is a behavior that allows users to determine whether or not a given text value is a valid e-mail address.
-By adding this behavior to an `Entry` control it can be styled differently when an invalid e-mail address is provided.
+By adding this behavior to an `Entry` control it can be styled differently depending on whether a valid or an invalid e-mail address is provided.
 The validation is done through a regular expression which is used to verify whether or not the given value is a valid e-mail address.
-It can be overridden by the user to customize the validation through the properties it inherits from [ValidationBehavior]().
+It can be overridden by the user to customize the validation through the properties it inherits from [ValidationBehavior](/xamarin-communitytoolkit/behaviors/validationbehavior).

 ## Syntax